ecomerse-microservice/orders-microservice/readme.md

 * Handling payment success events to mark orders as paid.
 * Interacting with Product and Payment microservices via NATS for validation and processing.

-The microservice communicates via **NATS** messaging, utilizes **Prisma** with SQLite for data persistence, and relies on external services for product information and payment processing.
+The microservice communicates via **NATS** messaging, utilizes **Prisma** with PostgreSQL for data persistence, and relies on external services for product information and payment processing.
 The architecture prioritizes **maintainability, testability, scalability, and clear separation of concerns**.

 ---